madebymany/bigbird/README.md

 ## Getting started

 We have an [example carousel](https://github.com/madebymany/bigbird/tree/master/examples/carousel/) written with BigBird to give you a good starting point.
-The Big Bird source code is alos heavily commented and provides a good way to understand what Big Bird does.
+It's heavily commented to show you some of the functionality of BigBird.

+The [source code](https://github.com/madebymany/bigbird/tree/master/bigbird.js) is also heavily commented, and there are a full suite of tests which help to illustrate the functionality provided.

 ## Change log